-This is a short form design guide providing written and graphic information suitable, along with one or more site visits, for bidding and directly executing a project.
-This is best used on projects with limited scopes of work ,not requiring a permit, and without a GC.
+This is a short form design guide providing written and graphic information suitable, along with site visits, for bidding and directly executing a project.
+This is best used on projects with limited scopes of work and requiring only trade permits.
 Fees are most often a fixed amount.

 Most proposals are divided into three sections: Visual Identity, Project Design, and Construction Documents.
 Not all of these apply to every project .
 Also allowing 10% to 15% of the construction budget for Architectural fees is a long time industry rule of thumb.